by Clay Mills

 Stephen King talks about how he reads four hours a day.

 No matter how much success I’ve had as a writer, I never stop learning!
-I’ve been listening to the Ed Sheehan, Chris Stapleton, and The 1975 over the last couple weeks.
-And I’ve just finished reading Marty Dodson’s Song Building book.
+I have been listening to all genres of music and I’ve just finished reading Marty Dodson’s Song Building book.
 It’s full of ways to streamline and improve your writing process.

 What are you listening to? ~CM